djgrove/djgrove.github.io/about.md

 permalink: /about/
 ---

-I'm Devon, a third-year at California Polytechnic State University, where I major in Computer Science and minor in Economics.

-I cannot imagine being at a different school at this stage.
-Though life changes rapidly, and I plan to attend grad school,
+I'm Devon, a third-year at [Cal Poly](http://calpoly.edu), where I major in Computer Science and minor in Economics.
+I cannot imagine being at a different school at this stage; the degree to which I have developed as a person during my time as a student astonishes me as I reflect on it.

-### A Few Things

-I love to run.

-I love to run so much, in fact, that I compete in track and cross country at Cal Poly.
-It keeps me quite busy, but it challenges me to present my best self each day to achieve success individually and with my teammates.
+I love running.
+So much, in fact, that I compete in track and cross country for my college.
+Traveling to competitions and training makes it challenging for me to do my very best academic work at all times, but this has contributed tremendously to my time-management skills.
+I don't regret a moment of my opportunities to run.

-Other favorite activities of mine include listening to music, playing guitar, chess, nonfiction reading, and [Rocket League](http://store.steampowered.com/app/252950/) (the greatest time-waster ever made).
+My other hobbies include music, playing guitar, chess, reading, and [Rocket League](http://store.steampowered.com/app/252950/) when I get the chance.
+Highly recommended.

 ### Contact me

-Included in the page footer are links to my public GitHub account as well as my LinkedIn.
-The majority of my coursework from Cal Poly is kept within private repositories to protect academic integrity.
-It is available upon request.
+At the bottom of the page are links to my public GitHub account as well as my LinkedIn.
+The majority of my coursework from Cal Poly is kept within private repositories to protect academic integrity, but is available upon request.